Stories & Articles

 Journalism & Book Reviews

-Jenny reviews books regularly for the Dallas Morning News and High Country News and writes about the digital transition in books for PBS MediaShift.
+She reviewed books regularly for the Dallas Morning News from 2010 to 2019, blogged about books for the Barnes & Noble blog from 2015 to 2019, and has written about the digital transition in books for PBS MediaShift.
 For four years her reviews, author interviews, and news about Western books and writers appeared every week on NewWest.Net, where she was the Books & Writers Editor.
 Westword named New West's book page the "Best Literary Blog" in their annual Best of Denver issue:

 Best Literary Blog